 Tax saving opportunities often need to be considered prior to the year end of the company or prior to the tax year end of the individuals who are shareholders or directors of the company.
-At The Hughes Partnership Accountants and Business Advisors Limited, we can provide pre-year end tax planning advice for your company in the Solihull area.
+At The Hughes Partnership Accountants and Business Advisors Limited, we can provide pre-year end tax planning advice for your company in the Coventry area.

 Due to the ever changing tax legislation and commercial factors affecting your company, it is advisable to carry out an annual review of your company's tax position.

 Pre-year end tax planning is important as the current year's results can normally be predicted with some accuracy and time still exists to carry out any appropriate action.

 We outline below some of the areas where advance planning may produce tax savings.

 For further advice please do not hesitate to contact us.